Ishaan-Dev5/sanatak/sprint-2/SonarQubeHA.md

 ---

-## 3. Why we need High Availibility in SonarQube?
+## 3. Why we need High Availability in SonarQube?

 | Reason | Description |